Human-Centred Requirements Engineering for Critical Systems: Insights from Disaster Early Warning Applications: Methodology

 The second stage was requirements specification, in which we interpreted and translated the extracted guidelines into implementable software requirements for safety-critical systems.
 Wherever possible, these requirements were expressed as functional or non-functional requirements with measurable criteria (for example, minimum button size, colour-contrast thresholds, or offline caching rules).

-The third stage involved requirements modelling, where the specified requirements were represented via a medium-fidelity interactive prototype developed in Figma.
+The third stage involved requirements prototyping, where the specified requirements were operationalised via a medium-fidelity interactive prototype.
 This prototype served as both a visualisation of the requirements and as a communication tool for engaging with stakeholders.
 For the prototype, we chose to design an Early Warning System (EWS) mobile application, which is commonly used in disaster communications to convey safety-critical information.

 Finally, the requirements validation stage assessed whether the prototype met stakeholder needs.
 This evaluation contained two steps: 1) Structured interviews with community members (six participants: two older adults and four rural residents), and 2) Cognitive walkthroughs using personas representing the four vulnerable groups.
 The insights we gained from both activities were used to validate the requirements and refine the prototype, ensuring that it addressed the needs of these communities.